Reese McGuire Player Props: Red Sox vs. Twins

-The Boston Red Sox, including Reese McGuire and his .407 slugging percentage in past 10 games, including five extra-base hits but no homers), take on starter Bailey Ober and the Minnesota Twins at Target Field, Tuesday at 7:40 PM ET.
+Reese McGuire -- with a slugging percentage of .407 in his past 10 games, including five extra-base hits -- will be in action for the Boston Red Sox versus the Minnesota Twins, with Sonny Gray on the hill, on June 21 at 7:40 PM ET.

-In his last game he had a one-hit performance (1-for-2) against the Yankees.
+He had a one-hit performance in his previous game (1-for-2) against the Yankees.

 Reese McGuire Game Info & Props vs. the Twins